 –Detective Comics #821

 Bruce chats with his childhood friend Matthew Atkins at a fancy Gotham club.
 Batman and Robin take down the debuting Z-list super-villain known as Façade.

-–NOTE: Charlie Gage-Radcliffe debuts in Gotham as the brand new teenage Batgirl!
+–NOTE: In Birds of Prey #96-99.
+Charlie Gage-Radcliffe debuts in Gotham as the brand new teenage Batgirl!
 However, a pissed-off Oracle immediately tracks Charlie down and convinces her that her chosen career path is far too dangerous.
-Charlie gives up her role as the new Batgirl, but begins training with the Birds of Prey as the superhero known as Misfit.
+Charlie gives up her role as the new Batgirl, but begins training and will soon become the superhero known as Misfit, teaming and training with the Birds of Prey (as we will see in Birds of Prey #101).

-–REFERENCE: Superman defeats the towering alien known as The Auctioneer, who temporarily “collects” every superhero and super-villain on Earth (as seen in Action Comics #842).
+–REFERENCE: In Action Comics #842.
+Superman defeats the towering alien known as The Auctioneer, who temporarily “collects” every superhero and super-villain on Earth.
 We don’t actually see Batman in this story, but it is quite possible that the Dark Knight was one of the hundreds kidnapped.
 In any case, both Superman and Batman are shocked when the Auctioneer tells them that there is a third Kryptonian living on Earth (besides Superman and Supergirl, and not counting Power Girl and Krypto).
 Batman and Superman immediately begin an intensive search for the mysterious “Third Kryptonian.”